 Materials: Play props like dolls, toy school supplies, or dress-up clothes.

-Engage your child in role-playing scenarios where they can practice common preschool routines, such as putting away their coat or raising their hand to speak.
-This allows them to experience these activities in a familiar setting before they occur in school.
+Engaging your child in role-playing scenarios is one of the most practical transition activities for preschoolers, allowing them to practice common routines like putting away their coat or raising their hand to speak.
+This helps them experience these situations in a familiar setting before they happen in school, building confidence and reducing uncertainty.

 4. Daily Routine Chart